 Rubin Mentor Application

-Established in 2004, the program's fundamental objective is to advance the academic, inter-personal, social, and professional success of Swarthmore students who are underrepresented or first-generation students.
-The Rubin Scholar Selection Committee will select students, regardless of their sex, race, ethnic background, age, or sexual orientation.
-The Committee will use the following criteria in evaluating and selecting student candidates:
+The program was established in 2004 with the fundamental objective to advance the academic, interpersonal, social, and professional success of Swarthmore students who are underrepresented or first-generation students.
+The Rubin Scholar Selection Committee will select students regardless of their sex, race, ethnic background, age, or sexual orientation.
+The committee will use the following criteria in evaluating and selecting student candidates:

 - The student is receiving financial aid from Swarthmore College.

-- The student is a currently enrolled freshman or sophomore.
+- The student is a currently enrolled first-year, sophomore, or new transfer student.